YOHANMAURIN/Project/Ubisoft_Hackathon/Readme.md

 Exchange --> Lets you trade x gemmes (x tokens ERC20) for one stuff (1 token ERC721)

-Distribute Gemmes --> SC linked to a html page (use of web3) to reward a person at a certain location.
+Distribute Gemmes --> SC linked to a html page (https://yohanmaurin.github.io/Project/Ubisoft_Hackathon/), use of web3, to reward a person at a certain location.
 As part of this project, it is imagined that there will be a contract deployed by place where we can find gems.
 Futhermore, it is necessary to put gems (tokens) in the contract to receive then a reward, moreover only the honor of the SC can interact with.
 It is therefore used for transparency.

 #### Exchange SC :